By Vexen Crabtree 2002

 As we can see from the different ways people experience the same event, peoples' expectations influence their reality.
 Examples of this include, as discussed, sleep apnea: Experienced by some as UFO abductions, and others as attempted demon possession.
 Of all the experiences and messages given by God, many contradict each other.
 From this mess of contradictory experiences, combined with the lack of any logical reason why gods would exist, I conclude that there is no God.
 There are human beings, our wishes, our projections and our experiences led by our own abstractions and expectations, but there is no objective, real God external to the self.
 See: The False and Conflicting Experiences of Mankind: How Other Peoples' Experience Contradict Our Own Beliefs.

 That we can stimulate parts of the brain and induce mystical and spiritual experiences in people means that such experiences are explained by the neurological sciences whether or not there is actually a 'spiritual realm'.
-See: Soul Theory and Skepticism: Science Versus Spirituality.
+See: Souls do not Exist: Evidence from Science & Philosophy Against Mind-Body Dualism.

 Hallucinations are easily interpreted in religious terms, and, the religious instinct towards fasting and sensory deprivation are both sought after as routes towards gaining 'divine' or 'spiritual' messages - when in reality, it is the starved brain misfiring.
 See: Hallucinations, Sensory Deprivation and Fasting: The Physiological Causes of Religious and Mystical Experiences: 2.
 Hallucinations.